Fire Extinguisher Safety

 The Bottom Line

-Proper use of fire extinguishers is generally safe; however, there is some risk for mild respiratory, skin, or eye irritation.
-Use in areas with poor air flow, use with intent to harm someone, or intentional inhalation of fire extinguishers can produce serious toxicity and would require medical evaluation.
+Fire extinguishers, when used properly, are generally safe.
+However, there is some risk for mild respiratory, skin, or eye irritation.
+The use of a fire extinguisher in areas with poor air flow, or intentional inhalation of fire extinguishers, can produce serious toxicity that would require medical evaluation.

 fire extinguisher safety different types of fire extinguishers lined up